q-viper/q-viper.github.io/_posts/2022-02-06-statistical-analysis-in-data-science.md

 ---
 title:  "Walkthrough of Statistical Analysis in Data Science"
-date:   2022-02-04 10:29:17 +0545
+date:   2022-02-06 10:29:17 +0545
 # last_modified_at: 2022-01-23 12:29:17 +0545
 categories:
-    - Julia
+    - Data Analysis
 tags:
+    - descriptive
+    - inferential
-    - data analysis
+    - statistics
-    - jupyter
+    - statistical test
 header:
-  teaser: assets/plotly/map2.png
+  teaser: assets/statistical_analysis/plot3.png
 ---

 # What is Statistical Analysis in Data Science?

-This blog starts from defination to explaining and experimenting with different part of statistics.
+This blog starts from definition to explaining and experimenting with different part of statistics.

 ## Introduction
 Statistics is very important field and there are lots of definitions and use cases available and noting few.